tal-zvon/python_linux_service/README.md

   Run `sudo systemctl enable my_service` if you want it started at boot, every time

 You can now see if your service is running with: `sudo systemctl status my_service`, or see its logs with `sudo journalctl -u my_service`.

+At the moment, the `requirements.txt` is not necessary.
+The project doesn't use any packages outside of the Python standard library.
+Eventually, I plan to show some more advanced features that will use packages from PyPI.